badescunicu/cardealer/README.md

 (educational repo for learning Djangorestframework)

-!Don't forget to change the DATABASES 'NAME' field to the location of your database file.
+!Don't forget to change the DATABASES 'NAME' field to the location of your database file (in 'cardealer/settings.py').